-Sun Glasses Day is celebrated today, a day to protect your eyes from the glaring sun and to celebrate the practical invention.
+Sun Glasses Day is celebrated today, a day to protect your eyes from the glaring sun, particularly that of the sun’s reflection on water, and to celebrate the practical invention.
 They can function as a visual aid and feature lenses that are colored, polarized or darkened.

 The first sunglasses were invented in 12th Century China, a crude slab of smoked quartz made to block the sun.
 Vision-correcting eyeglasses were darkened and introduced in Italy about 1430.
 James Ayscough experimented with blue/green tinted lenses in spectacles in the 18th Century, although they were not for sun protection but to improve vision.